HtooYanNaingKyaw/jphonex-room-class-booking/apps/admin/src/components/README.md

 A specialized modal component designed for forms with built-in form handling and footer actions.

+### 3. PointsAdjustmentModal (Specialized Component)

+A beautiful, user-friendly modal specifically designed for adjusting user points with visual feedback and validation.

 **Props:**
 - All props from Modal component
 - `onSubmit?: (e: React.FormEvent) => void` - Form submit handler